“You should be grateful for what you have.”

 Most alcoholics know they should be grateful – and most wish they could produce that feeling on their own power.
 Even in active addiction, many alcoholics would be able to construct a gratitude list if pressured to do so.
-As well-meaning as this exercise may be, such lists never seems to pull the alcoholic from the mire that is alcoholic destruction.
+As well-meaning as this exercise may be, such lists never seem to pull the alcoholic from the mire that is alcoholic destruction.
 Something more is needed to produce the essential psychic change from which gratitude flows.

 Time and time again, the staff at Origins has witnessed gratitude flourish when it is cultivated through the process of working the Steps.

 At last month’s Alumni Reunions in Texas and Florida, the gratitude of our former clients was evident.
 We watched hundreds of thriving alum share the freedom they had discovered as a result of spiritual action.
 This authentic gratitude was demonstrated not only through their words, but by their walk in the “world of the Spirit.”
 Origins alum till the soil of their own recovery by tending to their gratitude through selfless service.
 During our Reunions, they buzzed with the joy they had found in helping others.
 These grateful men and women spend countless hours in any given week taking what they have learned and sharing it with the still suffering alcoholic.
 We know that our alum are grateful not because they say it, but because they demonstrate it.